I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 - For the frosting, in a clean bowl of a stand mixer using a whisk attachment, whip the remaining stick (1/2 cup) of butter for about a minute on medium-high speed.
 Stop the mixer and add one cup of powdered sugar and the coconut extract.
 Mix on medium-low speed for a minute or two, until those are incorporated.
 Then add the remaining tablespoon of milk, followed by the rest of the powdered sugar.
 When those are fully mixed in, add about 1/4 to 1/2 cup of shredded coconut, depending on how much you like in your frosting.
 Frost onto cupcakes that have cooled at least fifteen minutes on a counter outside of the cupcake tin.
 Top with toasted coconut.
 (I placed 1/4 cup of shredded coconut on a baking sheet and baked it in the oven at 400° for about 4 minutes).
 Makes about 18 cupcakes.

 Rate the Recipe

-Other books by Chanel Cleeton are the romance books (Wild Aces #1) and its series, Flirting with Scandal (Capital Confessions #1) and its series, I See London (International School #1) and its series, and Between Shadows (Assassins #1) .
-Fly with Me
+The next book following this one, about Beatriz Perez and her attempt to assassinate Castro is called When We Left Cuba.
+Other books by Chanel Cleeton are the romance books Fly with Me (Wild Aces #1) and its series, Flirting with Scandal (Capital Confessions #1) and its series, I See London (International School #1) and its series, and Between Shadows (Assassins #1).

 Animal Farm by George Orwell is referenced by Marisol once in this book.
 It shows a metaphorical representation of the long-term effects of Communism.